Full abstracts and co-authors will be available in early-October after abstracts are accepted and published on the Fall Meeting website.

 H12D.
 Ecological and Hydrological Resistance and Resilience: Emerging Understanding from Interactions at Multiple Scales I

-Charles R. Lane, Environmental Protection Agency Cincinnati, Cincinnati, OH, United States, Claire Ruffing, University of Alaska Fairbanks, Fairbanks, AK, United States, Adrian Adam Harpold, University of Nevada Reno, Department of Natural Resources and Environmental Science, Reno, NV, United States and Pamela L Sullivan, Oregon State University, College of Earth, Ocean, and Atmospheric Science, Corvallis, United States
+Charles R. Lane, Environmental Protection Agency Cincinnati, Cincinnati, OH, United States, Claire Ruffing, University of Alaska Fairbanks, Fairbanks, AK, United States, Adrian Adam Harpold, University of Nevada Reno, Department of Natural Resources and Environmental Science, Reno, NV, United States and Pamela L Sullivan, Oregon State University, College of Earth, Ocean, and Atmospheric Science, Corvallis, OR, United States

 H12E.
 Global Precipitation Measurement, Validation, and Applications II